-Cathy May, Karen Whichello, Bridget Livsey and Anne Ross are all parents of young adults with these conditions.
+Cathy May, Karen Whichello, Rosalind Evans, Trevor Hill, Anna Horton and Bridget Livsey are all parents of young adults with these conditions.
 It is a pre-requisite that all members of Side by Side are either parents, have close family members or have the conditions themselves as we believe it gives a unique and essential depth of knowledge and understanding.
-Our team of coaches and trainers have a broad and varied knowledge and experience of living and/or working with people with Autism, ADHD, Asperger Syndrome, Dyspraxia, Dyslexia, Pathological Demand Avoidance (PDA), Oppositional Defiance Disorder (ODD), Obsessive Compulsive Disorder (OCD) and Tourette's Syndrome.
+Our team of coaches and trainers have a broad and varied knowledge and experience of living and/or working with people with Autism, ADHD, Asperger Syndrome, Dyspraxia, Dyslexia, Pathological Demand Avoidance (PDA), Oppositional Defiance Disorder (ODD), Obsessive Compulsive Disorder (OCD), Sensory Processing Disorder (SPD) and Tourette's Syndrome.
 They each bring unique skills and specialties so we are able to tailor the coach or trainer to the individual needs of the client.

 Cathy May has worked extensively as a Specialist Coach supporting adults and families with children with Autism, ADHD and PDA since 2009.
 She has an MA in Autism and is currently studying to be a Cognitive Behavioural Therapist at Oxford University.
 She is also included on the Preferred Providers Register on the Disabled Student Allowance quality assurance framework for supporting university students.
 She was previously the Senior Specialist Coach for The ADD-vance ADHD and Autism Trust and ran the helpline for the Hertfordshire Branch of the National Autistic Society.
 She has also worked at a specialist school supporting children with these conditions as well as their parents.
 Cathy offers consultancy and supervision to professionals and organisations such as schools and leisure providers and previously co-facilitated a number of local support groups.
 She is a member of The Association for Coaching and has delivered coaching to hundreds of families and adults over the years.